 Point-to-Point calls between Canadian and U.S VRS applications are not possible at this time.
 Canada VRS suggests Skype or Facetime as an alternative way to communicate Point-to-Point.

 Yes.
-If you have Internet service, you can use Canada VRS the same way as if you were in Canada.
-That said, if you’re using a mobile device, roaming charges may be significant.
+If you have Internet or cell service, you can use Canada VRS the same way as if you were in Canada.
+That said, if you’re using cell service with your mobile device, roaming charges may be significant.